AndreKelling/jspdf-template/readme.md

 # jsPDF Template

-This a styled invoice Template [jsPDF](https://github.com/parallax/jsPDF) in an _ES6 / ECMAScript webpack_ setup.
+This a styled invoice Template [jsPDF](https://github.com/parallax/jsPDF) in an _ES module_ setup.

 Includes [svg2pdf](https://github.com/yWorks/svg2pdf.js) for better SVG support.

 Here there is a [demo](https://andrekelling.github.io/jspdf-template/).

+It does not work as an ES module in node.js, because JsPDF has an [issue](https://github.com/parallax/jsPDF/issues/783).
+So it is primarily for bundling into JS for the browser.

 ## Install